bzm3r/transpose-timing-tests/POST.md

 The loss in performance is particularly pronounced on the Nvidia devices.
 Part of the poor performance can be ascribed to the O(n) nature of the ballot-based kernel (n being the number of bits in the matrix), while the shuffle-based kernel is O(log(n)).
 However, another issue is also due to the heavy branching required the `Ballot32` kernel.

+## Conclusion

+In conclusion, we think that the subgroup approach does not provide enough of a performance boost to justify using it, given that:

+1. performance gain is very device dependant, from being marginal on our AMD device, to significant on Nvidia devices, and dramatic on Intel devices;
+2. it can be difficult to write subgroup kernels for Intel, since it is not easy to force a particular subgroup size, and for some reason, hybrid approaches seem to have poor performance;
+3. if you're writing kernels using HLSL (as we are, for piet-dx12), then you may be missing the subgroup intrinsics necessary for a performant implementation of your kernel.

+So even though the subgroup approach can provide wins, there are many caveats, while the threadgroup approach is portable and reliable.
+Finally, we have two questions we do not know the answer to, but would like to know:

+* why does the hybrid approach have poorer performance on Intel devices?
+* why does AMD's threadgroup shared memory seem to be as performant as subgroup register storage?